Messil/messil.github.io/_posts/2015-09-09-preparing.markdown

 ---
 layout: post
-title:  “First night on call: how to prepare”
+title:  "First night on call: how to prepare"
 date:   2015-09-09 21:15:03
 favorite: 1
 ---